P R A N C I N G M O O S E . C O M

 - Dave Barton -

-Understanding how the Prancing Moose came into being.
+Understanding how the Prancing Moose came to be.

-Then in January 2005, when Volvo began showing their special concept XC90 at car expos, I spotted one of them at the Los Angeles Car Expo.
-It was sporting a shield sticker with a moose profile on its fender.
+Then in January 2005, when Volvo began showing their new special concept XC90 at car expos, I spotted one of them at the Los Angeles International Car Expo.
+It was sporting shield stickers with a STANDING MOOSE profile.
+I think Volvo chose to put that sticker on their car because of their Moose Avoidance Test.
 That sticker got a lot of smiles from the crowd.
-I instantly thought of designing the Prancing Moose as a parody of the Ferrari prancing horse and it then found its way onto my Volvo wagon for the next show I attended.
+I instantly thought maybe it could be better as a Prancing Moose; a parody of the Ferrari prancing horse.

 Thank you for visiting.